whalelephant/CertX/README.md

 ![w3c_defined_vc](./w3c_defined_vc.png)

 - *Issuer*: A role an entity performs by asserting claims about one or more subjects, creating a verifiable credential from these claims, and transmitting the verifiable credential to a holder.
-- *Holder*: A role an entity might perform by possessing one or more verifiable credentials and generating verifiable presentations from them.
-Example holders include students, employees, and customers.
+- *Holder*: A role an entity might perform by possessing one or more verifiable credentials and generating verifiable presentations from them e.g., students, employees, and customers.
-- *Verifier*: A role an entity performs by receiving one or more verifiable credentials, optionally inside a verifiable presentation, for processing.
-Example verifiers include employers, security personnel, and websites.
+- *Verifier*: A role an entity performs by receiving one or more verifiable credentials, optionally inside a verifiable presentation, for processing e.g., employers, security personnel, and websites.
-- *Verifiable data registry*: A role a system might perform by mediating the creation and verification of identifiers, keys, and other relevant data, such as revocation registries, issuer public keys, and so on, which might be required to use verifiable credentials.
-Example verifiable data registries include trusted databases, decentralized databases, government ID databases
+- *Verifiable data registry*: A role a system might perform by mediating the creation and verification of identifiers, keys, and other relevant data, such as revocation registries or public keys from an issuer which require verifiable credentials e.g., trusted databases, decentralized databases, government ID databases.

-We restrict ourselves to provide, to all the users (Issuer, Holder, Verifier), the same interface as this model, i.e. only communicating with a Verifiable data registry.
+We restrict ourselves to provide, to all the users (Issuer, Holder, Verifier), the same interface as this model, i.e., only communicating with a Verifiable data registry.

-However, they may or may not communicate to the **same** verifiable data registry and this is where IBC connects the different services provided by the registry.
+However, their may or may not be communication to the **same** verifiable data registry.
+This is where IBC connects the different services provided by the registry.
+This is demonstrated in Figure A.

-This is demonstrated here:
+Figure A
 ![decentralised_vdr](./decentralised_vdr.png)

-- Each holder will have as many DID as needed, these may be used once or resued as they see fit
+- Each holder will have as many DID as needed, these may be used once or reused as they see fit
 - The Issuer - Holder identifiers may or may not be the same as Holder - Verifiable identifiers

 ### Role of CertX